MatchaPizza/osu_mirror_download_extension/README.md

 3. Switch on `Developer mode`
 4. Click `Load unpacked` and choose the extension folder
 5. Done

+_Pin the extension on your browser for the convenience, because some maps are disabled on specific API_

 ### Chromium-based Browser Tested
 Only tested on [Opera](https://www.opera.com) and [Chrome](https://www.google.com/chrome) so far.